 A Scan

-Method of data presentation on a electronic screen using rectangular coordinates in which a horizontal base line indicates elapsed time when reading from left to right.
+Method of data presentation on an electronic screen using rectangular coordinates in which a horizontal base line indicates elapsed time when reading from left to right.
 A vertical deflection in the base line indicates reflect signal amplitude.

 Acoustically Similar Material